2021–2022 Afghan protests

 Protests in Afghanistan held by Islamic democrats and feminists against the treatment of women by the Taliban began on 17 August 2021, following the fall of Kabul.
-Supported by the National Resistance Front of Afghanistan, the protesters also demanded decentralization, multiculturalism, social justice, labor, education, and food.
+Supported by the National Resistance Front (NRF), the protesters also demanded decentralization, multiculturalism, social justice, labor, education, and food.
 Pro-Taliban counterprotests also took place.

 The Taliban suppressed the protests with increasing violence as time went on, and began kidnapping activists.
 This policy ultimately resulted in the gradual end of the protests, with the last one in Kabul occurring on 16 January 2022.
 2022 saw few protests until the December ban on women attending university, which led to protests in multiple cities that were quickly suppressed with force.

 Background

 During the 2021 Taliban offensive when Taliban insurgents captured large swathes of territory and assaulted several cities, a number of civilians started pro-government protests in opposition to the Taliban.
 On 2 August, large numbers of people in the western city of Herat took to their rooftops, using God is the greatest as a rallying cry.
 The next day, similar protests spread elsewhere; Kabul residents used the same rallying cry while gathering together in the streets waving the Afghan tricolour.
 It came shortly after a powerful bomb blast targeting the house of the defense minister was committed by the Taliban.
 The protests in Herat inspired protests in the provinces of Nangarhar, Khost, Kunar and Bamiyan.

 On 15 August 2021, the Taliban captured Kabul.
 This sent many into panic, prompting evacuations of military, embassy staff, and partially, civilians.